MacherlaNaveen/11th-chemistry/content.en/environmental-chemistry/types-of-environmental-pollution/index.md

 **Some harmful effects are discussed below.**

-(i) Acid rain causes extensive damage to buildings and structural materials of marbles.
+1. Acid rain causes extensive damage to buildings and structural materials of marbles.
 This attack on marble is termed as Stone leprosy.

 $\ce{ CaCO3 + H2SO4-> CaSO4 + H2O +CO2↑}$

-(ii) Acid rain affects plants and animal life in aquatic ecosystem.
+2. Acid rain affects plants and animal life in aquatic ecosystem.

-(iii) It is harmful for agriculture, trees and plants as it dissolves and removes the nutrients needed for their growth.
+3. It is harmful for agriculture, trees and plants as it dissolves and removes the nutrients needed for their growth.

-(iv) It corrodes water pipes resulting in the leaching of heavy metals such as iron, lead and copper into drinking water which have toxic effects.
+4. It corrodes water pipes resulting in the leaching of heavy metals such as iron, lead and copper into drinking water which have toxic effects.

-(v) It causes respiratory ailment in humans and animals.
+5. It causes respiratory ailment in humans and animals.

 **Fig  3.
 Effect Of Acid Rain On Tajmahal**
 ![Effect Of Acid Rain On Tajmahal](15.3-taj-mahal.png)